0xSh4dy/pwnworld/README.md

 8. Graph that compares difficulty level of different categories of challenges
 9. Discord server with a powerful bot for the platform
 10. Webshell(the most difficult part)
+11. Some way to show total number of online users
+12. Blocking and ban users/ IP addresses who try to hack the CTF infrastructure
+13. Protection against Cyber Attacks